Innova-Group-LLC/custom_admin_docs/src/viewsets/actions.md

 In viewset `actions` list, you can specify functions that can be called from the list view.

-You can specify settings through decorator `custom_admin.api.admin_action`.
+You can specify settings through decorator `custom_admin.api.admin_action`

 Available settings: